How to Write a CV with No Experience in 2025

 • Honours degree or certificate

-• Erasmus program.
+• Erasmus program

 Pro tip

-7. Apply a skills-based CV layout
+7. Use a skills-based CV layout

 To learn more, see the article on how to write a modern CV.